JaKooLit/Arch-Hyprland/README.md

 ```

 #### ❗ other known issues
+- If you are using this script on an Arch-Based distros like Arco linux, or cachy OS or EOS or Manjaro, make sure to install pipewire, pipewire-pulse & pipewire-audio first.
+Arco Linux, on some of their ISO's still shipped with pulseaudio as audio backend.
+You will experience getting "stuck" on installation.
+- To install pipewire and its services , `sudo pacman -S pipewire wireplumber pipewire-audio pipewire-pulse` .
+When prompted, remove / replace pulseaudio.
+After that, you can ran `./install.sh`
 - installing of cava-git on a newly installed Arch makes the install keep hanging.
 Switched back to cava.
 After booting and logged in, if cava dont work, replace it cava-git `yay -S cava-git` or `paru -S cava-git`
 > [!NOTE]
 > Auto start of Hyprland after login (no SDDM or GDM or any login managers)